- Published on

 [+] Cracked RID 1125 password: [REDACTED]

-- The tester was successfully able to recover the credentials for
+- I was able to recover the credentials for

 Helpdeskgroup.